 Upgrade to Windows 10 using ISO

-Browse to folder where you saved the Windows 10 ISO file and right-click on it.
-Select Open with Windows Explorer.
+Browse to the folder where you saved the Windows 10 ISO file and right-click on it.
+Select Open with Windows File Explorer.

 You will be able to see the contents of the ISO file.
 Click on setup.

-Clicking on Next, will start downloading of the updates…
+Clicking on Next will start downloading the updates.